liamw1/oxibooru/doc/CONVERSION.md

 2. **Some image formats**

-    Currently, Oxibooru doesn't support AVIF, HEIF, or HEIC file formats.
-In the future, support for AVIF is very likely.
-HEIF and HEIC are a little less likely and depends on if I can find a good crate for them.
+    Currently, Oxibooru doesn't support HEIF or HEIC file formats.
+It's possible that they will be supported in the future if I can find good crates for them.

 3. **Some post types**